jpggvilaca/deep-diff-object/README.md

 ```

 ### Parameters
-* deepDiff(objectOne, objectTwo, detailed)
+* deepDiff(objectOne, objectTwo)

 * objectOne: Object | First object of the comparison
 * objectTwo: Object | Second object of the comparison
-* detailed: Boolean | If you want to know the keys AND the values that changed

 No more useless re-renders.

 * Found an issue? https://github.com/jpggvilaca/deep-diff-object/issues
 * Want to contribute?
 Make a PR and I'll check it out!
+** Disclaimer: I know that there's a couple of packages that already do the same but I wanted to write my own.
+I also know that this "hack" wouldn't be
+necessary if the app's designed properly, but since that's not the case all the time, this could help.